shellen lubin (lptw)

 EXECUTIVE COMMITTEE Member-At-Large

-TIA DE SHAZOR
+TIA DE SHAZOR (BOLD)

 Tia DeShazor is an actor, singer and lyricist.
 Onstage she has played barrier-breaking leading ladies and she is actively creating change by developing new musical theatre projects as a lyricist in the BMI- Lehman Engel Musical Theatre Workshop.
 She is moving the inclusion conversation forward as the co-Founder of BOLD.